 “They give you a template with the information, and you have to write the email.
 I had 15 minutes to do it.
 I’d learned a bit from working on Allianz about professional communication, like the ‘kind regards’ sign off, and I did some practice emails with Michael.”

 For the interview itself, Britt used some techniques she’d been practising.

 “When I met with the interviewer, Jane, who’s my boss now, I got really tongue-tied.
 I really put in effort, telling myself, ‘Brittany, slow down, breathe first, talk a bit slower than you usually do.”

 Jane asked Britt for a follow-up chat a couple of weeks later.
 Initially, Britt didn’t know what this meant, “because in the only role I had before – I was a dishwasher at a cafe in Taree – there was nothing like that.

 “When Jane said, ‘Britt, you got the job,’ I started crying.
 I didn’t realise how much I wanted the job until I got it.”

-Britt’s excited to start this next chapter of her life and is looking forward to sustainable employment in her new job, and working towards goals for her personal life and career.
+Britt’s thriving in the stable, supportive environment in her role, and working towards goals for her personal life and career.

-“In the future, my dream job is to work at the Dr Martens factory in London.
+“My dream job is to work at the Dr Martens factory in London one day.
 I’d always liked the boots but I never had money to buy them.
-Eventually, I bought a pair of my own with the money I’ve earned and I love them.
+Eventually I bought a pair of my own and I love them.
 If a job there came up, nothing would stop me going for it.
 I’m also saving money to travel to Japan with my grandma, just like she travelled with her grandma when she was young.
 We’ve been planning it for years.”

 We are so proud of Britt and know that with her determination and desire to keep learning, she will continue to tick those goals off the list.